pkavousi/AzureMLCapstone/Readme.md

 ***
 ## Screen Recording

-The screen recording can be found [here](https://youtu.be/0AKGw1YOcXw) and it shows the project in action.
+The screen recording can be found [here]() and it shows the project in action.
 More specifically, the screencast demonstrates:

 * The working deployed ML model endpoint
-* The deployed Pipeline
+* The deployed model demo
-* Available AutoML Model
 * Successful API requests to the endpoint with a JSON payload

 ***
 ## Comments and future improvements